-It’s important to note that tomatoes are in the nightshade family, and parts of tomatoes contain substances that are toxic in high amounts.
+It’s important to note that tomatoes are in the nightshade family, and parts of them contain substances that are toxic in high amounts.
 Poisoning from overeating tomatoes is rare in dogs, but it can happen, especially if dogs get into gardens with unripened tomatoes, which are more dangerous.

 How Are Tomatoes Good For Dogs?

 Tomatoes are rich in nutrients that are good for dogs if consumed in appropriate quantities.
-They are low in calories and high in fiber, which is good for digestion.
-Tomatoes contain lycopene, which reduces the risk of heart disease and promotes strong bones, beta-carotene, which can improve cognition, vitamin A, which helps with vision, and vitamin C, which is good for skin.
-They also have minerals such as folate and potassium, which helps with blood pressure and muscle health.
+They’re low in calories and high in fiber, which is good for digestion.

 When Are Tomatoes Bad For Dogs?

-Products that contain tomatoes, such as sauces, soups, or juices, may be unhealthy for dogs, especially because they are often contain salt, sugar, chemicals, artificial flavors, or other ingredients that are harmful.
+Products that contain tomatoes, such as sauces, soups, or juices, may be unhealthy for dogs, especially because they often contain salt, sugar, artificial flavors, or other ingredients that are harmful.
 It is best to avoid giving your dog these products.

 How Should You Give Tomatoes To Your Dog?

 Serve them to your dog fresh without any additives like salt, as these can be harmful to dogs.
-Make sure you know the source of the tomatoes, too, so you can avoid pesticides and herbicides that can make your dog sick.
+Make sure you know the source of the tomatoes too, so you can avoid pesticides and herbicides that can make your dog sick.